SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/connectivity-sigfox.md

 #### Authentication to the Sigfox platform failed.

 Authentication to the Sigfox platform failed.
-Check if the Parent group Id and/or the credentials are correct.
+Check if the Parent group ID and/or the credentials are correct.

-To resolve this, provide correct baseUrl or parent group ID or Username or password and try again.
+To resolve this, provide a correct baseUrl or parent group ID or username or password and try again.